Welcome to today's edition of the Rush 24-7 podcast.

 You know who's really following this story?

-You know, it's really making uh the drive-by's.
+You know, he's really making the drive-bys.

-The drive-by's are doing some interesting things here.
+The drive-bys are doing some interesting things here.

 The drive-bys are not letting this Bev Purdue story go.